-What are the important factors to consider in compensation planning?
+Salary/wage increase projections for 2024 and the important factors to consider in total compensation planning

-While the increase projection research provides a reasonable and effective baseline for what other organizations and industries are doing, it’s a good idea to base salary increase decisions not only on the market, but on your overall compensation philosophy.
-In other words, before moving forward with a raise percentage that works for other organizations, clarify the guiding principles that drive compensation decisions and what works for your organization:
+While increase projection research provides a reasonable and effective baseline for what other organizations and industries are doing, we encourage you to base wage increase decisions, first and foremost, on your overall compensation philosophy.
+Before moving forward with a raise percentage that works for other organizations, clarify the guiding principles that drive compensation decisions and what works for yours:

 - What’s driving the need for an increase?
 Is it retention, merit, or your annual process?

-- What’s happening in the market? i.e., the competition, economy, industry overall
+- What’s happening in the market? i.e., the competition, economy, inflation, industry overall

 - Where do you want to target in the market?
 At, above, or below the median?
 Are your salaries currently below where you want to target?
 Are they internally equitable?